richafnu/Viva/Viva/learning/workday-create-raas-report.md

    1. Once you select **OK**, the "Data Source" automatically sets the value as "Learning Enrollments."
 Leave the "Data Source filter" field blank.

    1. Add the fields in "Columns" as per below schema.
-You see two objects for “learning Enrollment, select the one with a blue icon next to it.
+You see two objects for "Learning Enrollment", select the one with a blue icon next to it.

    > [!IMPORTANT]
    > These column values are case sensitive.